-- Sulfur provides excellent post-infection control when applied up through the time that young colonies start to become obvious.
+• Sulfur provides excellent post-infection control when applied up through the time that young colonies start to become obvious.
 Although it does have some eradicative activity against raging infections (see below), it's significantly stronger against very young colonies.
 Practically speaking, this means that when a PM spore lands on a new, unprotected leaf that developed after the most recent spray was applied and then begins the infection process, there's still time to control it with the next spray if that's put on thoroughly soon enough after infection begins.
-Which is up through about 1 week after infection is initiated if temps remain mostly in the 70's and 80's, a few days longer if there are significant cooler periods mixed in. - Post-infection sprays applied to heavily-diseased tissues are much less effective than those applied to incubating or very young colonies.
+"Soon enough" meaning until about 1 week after infection is initiated if temps remain mostly in the upper 60's and above, a few days longer if there are significant cooler periods mixed in.

+• Post-infection sprays applied to heavily-diseased tissues are much less effective than those applied to incubating or very young colonies.
 Sulfur is not the material of choice as an eradicant if you reach the "Omigod!" stage.
 That would be JMS Stylet Oil or the similar PureSpray Green (or even Oxidate, but at a much higher cost).
 And remember that once the leaf or berry cells beneath a well-established mildew colony have been sucked dry by the fungus, nothing's going to bring them back to life even if the mildew is eradicated.
 An eradicative spray can't raise the dead, but it can keep things from getting worse.
-And for the 1,002nd time, the results you get will only be as good as the spray coverage you can provide.
-These materials work by contact, they simply won't have any effect on mildew colonies that they don't touch (as in the backs of mildewed clusters, which often remain diseased when such sprays are applied by commercial growers and the coverage doesn't reach them).
-It might be worth at least thinking about spraying both sides of the vine if you've gotten into a big enough pickle that you're putting on an eradicant spray. - A number of different field and greenhouse trials designed to clarify the effects of rainfall on sulfur activity produced occasionally variable, but generally consistent results.
-To wit: - Rainfall of 1 to 2 inches decreases sulfur's further protective activity significantly.
-Shock. - This effect is more pronounced with generic "wettable" formulations than with so-called "micronized" formulations (e.g., Microthiol), which have smaller particle sizes and so adhere better to tissue surfaces.
+And for the 1,002nd time, the results you get with eradicative sprays will only be as good as the spray coverage you can provide.
+These materials work by contact, they simply won't have any effect on mildew colonies that they don't touch (such as the backs of mildewed clusters facing the center of the vine, which often remain diseased when eradicative sprays are applied and the coverage doesn't reach them).

+• A number of different field and greenhouse trials designed to clarify the effects of rainfall on sulfur activity produced occasionally variable, but generally consistent results.
+To wit:

+- Rainfall of 1 to 2 inches decreases sulfur's subsequent protective activity significantly.
+No kidding.

+- Removal by rainfall is more pronounced with generic "wettable" formulations than with socalled "micronized" formulations (e.g., Microthiol), which have smaller particle sizes and so adhere better to tissue surfaces.
 (We didn't look at liquid formulations, but I would guess them to perform similarly to Microthiol).
-The micronized and liquid formulations cost more for a reason. - The negative effects of rainfall can be compensated for somewhat by adding a "spreader-sticker" adjuvant to the spray solution and/or increasing the application rate (from 5 to 10 lb/A in our field trials and their equivalents in greenhouse experiments).
+The micronized and liquid formulations cost more for a reason.

+- The negative effects of rainfall can be compensated for somewhat by adding a "spreadersticker" adjuvant to the spray solution and/or increasing the application rate (from 5 to 10 lb/A in our field trials and their equivalents in greenhouse experiments).
 Increasing the rate and adding the adjuvant each increases control, and these effects generally are additive.
-Table 2 below provides field data, standardized across years to reflect % disease control relative to unsprayed check vines in the same trial (100% is perfect) on cv.
+Table 3 below provides field data, standardized across years to reflect % disease control relative to unsprayed check vines in the same trial (100% is perfect) on cv.
 Chardonnay or the interspecific hybrid cv.
 Rosette, when sprays were applied at approximately 14-day intervals throughout the season.

-Table 2.
-Percent control of powdery mildew severity on Rosette (2004-06, '12, '14) and Chardonnay (2007-10) grapes as affected by sulfur rate and adjuvant, when applied at 14-day intervals (Geneva, NY)
+Table 3.
+Percent control of powdery mildew severity on Rosette (2004-06, '12, '14) and Chardonna ιy (2007-10) grapes as affected by sulfur rate and adjuvant, when applied at 14-day intervals (Geneva, NY)